grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-We already have two examples for the variation of the second input, so we could generalize.
+We already have two examples for the variation of the second addend, so we could generalize.
 Let's say, however, we don't see the pattern yet.
-We add another example for a different value of second input:
+We add another example for a different value of second addend:

 ```csharp
 [Theory]